vibora-io/vibora/docs/started.md

 3. Run the server: `python3 anything.py`

-4. Open your browser at `http://127.0.0.1:8000`
+4. Open your browser and go to `http://127.0.0.1:8000`

 ### Creating a project

-The previous example was just to show off how easy is it to spin up a server.
+The previous example shows how quickly you can spin up a server, but Vibora has an integrated command-line tool that makes getting a server up and running even easier.

-The recommended way to start a new project is by letting Vibora do it for you.
-Vibora is also a command-line tool, try it out: `vibora new project_name`
+Using the command-line tool is the recommended way to start a new project, try it out: `vibora new project_name`